14 March 2016, DHS warns ISIS aims to attack DC area hotels March 17, 2016

 Specific tactics that DHS said terrorists might use included:

-Overall, DHS said DC area hoteliers should be prepared for terrorist attacks that might use firearms and a variety of improvised explosive devices (IEDs,) including vehicle bombs.
+- Terrorist attacks on hotels might make use of firearms and a variety of improvised explosive devices (IEDs,) including vehicle bombs.

 The report further stated that hotel staff should have some type of security training to help them recognize the warning signs of an attack such as threat behavior, etc.